Based on DEAN'S ADMINISTRATIVE MEMORANDUM Number 425

 The Election Committee.
 The Election Committee shall propose elections procedures to the Faculty Senate and shall conduct all college level elections by senate approved procedures.

-The committee shall consist of one (1) faculty representative per twenty (20) faculty members in an academic unit, with a minimum of one (1) representative per unit.
+The committee shall consist of one (1) faculty representative per academic unit.
 The unit’s election chair, who may be appointed or elected in the unit, must be a member of the college Election Committee.

 The Educational Policy Committee.
 The Educational Policy Committee shall study the relationships between the academic units in order to promote their orderly growth and development.
 The committee shall give attention to such items as admission policy, broad degree requirements, educational needs, and related matters.